I created this page in order to share information with other owners of these high precision Swiss lathes, or those that are interested in them.

 The latest 102N-Mi-CF features a completely new headstock that has the motor completely contained in the headstock.
 This model is only offered as a bench mount since the base is not needed for supporting the motor and electronics.

-Larger Schaublin “engine lathes” were the 120, 125, 135, 150 and 160.
+Larger Schaublin “engine lathe style” toolroom lathes were the 120, 125, 135, 150 and 160.
 These models are rare compared to the plain lathes and were very costly when new.
-They are extremely complex and offer most of the conveniences expected of larger tool room lathes.
+They are extremely complex and offer most of the conveniences expected of larger tool room lathes such as power feeds.

 The current Schaublin line also includes various CNC machines.

-I use my lathes to make parts for motion picture cameras.
-I had been able to make small parts with tight tolerances, with care, on my Sherline 4400 miniature lathe.
-The Sherline is excellent for working on small parts, but it is not designed to work on larger pieces (3 inch [75mm] diameter and up), or tough materials like Stainless Steel.
+Back in 2000, when I got started, with zero prior experience, I had been able to make small parts with tight tolerances, with care, on my Sherline 4400 miniature lathe.
+The Sherline is a great way to start for someone with no metalworking experience.
+It can do good work on small parts, but it is not designed to work on larger pieces (3 inch [75mm] diameter and up), or tough materials like Stainless Steel.
 The largest chuck available for the sherline is 3.1 inches.

 It is a commonly accepted rule of thumb that the “swing” of a lathe should be three times the largest diameter workpiece you want to cut for aluminum, brass and free machining steel, and four times that diameter for hard or tough steels.
 Since I wanted to produce stainless steel parts of about 3 inch diameter, I would need a lathe with a swing of about 9 inches.